Best Day Trips from Playa del Carmen (and Tulum) in Mexico

 2. Visit Coba Ruins

-Coba ruins are way cooler than Chichen Itza in my opinion, mostly due to a fact that you can STILL climb the highest pyramid called Ixmoja.
-The pyramid is 42 meters (138 feet) tall and if the weather is good you can even see Guatemala from the top.
-Although, it’s said that it’s about to change soon.
+Coba ruins are way cooler than Chichen Itza in my opinion, mostly due to the jungle surroundings.
+The pyramid is 42 meters (138 feet) tall and if the weather is good you could even see Guatemala from the top (a few years back when you could climb it).

 If you’re going to visit Coba site plan at least half a day if not a full day, as there are also 3 incredible underground cenotes right next to the pyramids.
 My favorite cenote called Choo-Ha is actually there.